-Chapman University Student Health (CUSH) is staffed with nurse practitioners, nurses, and physicians to promote good health and to assess and treat a variety of physical ailments that typically affect college–age students.
-Services include first aid treatment and triage, primary medicine, gynecological services, immunizations, and health screening.
-Some medications are provided for a modest fee, and some prescriptions are called into the students’ pharmacy of choice.
+Chapman University Student Health (CUSH) is staffed with a physician assistant, nurse practitioners, nurses and physicians to promote good health and to assess and treat a variety of physical ailments that typically affect college–age students.
+Services include first aid treatment and triage, primary medicine, gynecological services, immunizations and health screening.
+Some medications are provided for a modest fee and some prescriptions are called into the students’ pharmacy of choice.
 When a student’s condition is beyond the scope of CUSH, the student may be referred off–campus for health care to a physician or clinic in the community.

-The Chapman Student Health Center is located at 402 N. Glassell Street (corner of Glassell and Sycamore), Orange, CA 92866.
-The phone number for the Health Center is 714/997–6851.
-The center is available for walk–in visits Monday through Friday, 8:30 a.m. to 12 p.m. during regular semesters.
+The Chapman Student Health Center is located at 402 North Glassell Street (corner of Glassell and Sycamore), Orange, CA 92866.
+The phone number for the health center is (714) 997–6851.
+The center is available for walk–in visits Monday through Friday, 8:30 a.m. to noon during regular semesters.
 It is recommended that appointments be made for afternoon hours.

 A range of confidential, short–term psychological counseling services is provided to students on an as–available basis.
-Referral for psychiatric evaluation or to other appropriate outside agencies is available for students with additional therapy needs.
+Limited psychiatric evaluations are available to students who are seen at SPCS for therapy.
+Referrals to other off–campus psychiatrists and therapists are available for all students.
 All full–time undergraduates are eligible for services; part–time and graduate students must opt to pay a health and counseling fee at the time of registration.

-The Chapman University Bookstore can be contacted by phone at 714/997–6718, by email at email@example.com.
+The Chapman University Campus Stores can be reached by phone at (714) 997–6718 or by email at email@example.com.